Skip to content

 View on GitHub

-The "Travelling Salesperson Problem" [1] refers to finding the shortest route between cities, given their relative distances.
-In a more general sense, given a weighted directed graph, one shall find the shortest route along the graph that goes through all the cities, where the weights correspond to the distance between cities.
-For example, in the following graph
+The "Travelling Salesman Problem" [1] refers to finding the shortest route between cities, given their relative distances.
+In a more general sense, given a weighted directed graph, find the shortest route along the graph that goes through all the cities, where the weights correspond to the distance between cities.
+For example, in the graph below, the route along \(0\rightarrow 1\rightarrow 2\rightarrow 3\) yields a total distance 3, which is the shortest:

 import networkx as nx # noqa